edgeware-builders/construction-projects/README.md

 1. **Application**

     We recommend checking out the [bounty template](.github/bounty.md) & [technical grant template](.github/technical-grant.md).
 It gives an indication of what a simple bounty or good roadmap should look like, plus it outlines the criteria of what we look for in an application.

-    1. Fill out the Google form for your grant application by clicking the following link: [:arrow_right: Apply here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform)

-        Partially public applications that limit financial information (e.g. funding amount requested) to the Google form are preferred.
-However, teams are free to make fully public applications as well as fully private applications.

-        Teams that chose to make a fully private application are done once this form is complete.
-Teams that have chosen to make a fully or partially public application should proceed to the next step.

     1. Fully or partially public applications should be made via a issues on this repo by following the steps below.
        1. Create a new issue for a bounty or technical grant.
        1. Label the issue as "project_name" with the bounty or grant labels as well as necessary reviewer labels.